intel/optimized-cloud-recipes/AMX_VALIDATION.md

 ## Overview

-This document will showcase how to validate that Intel® AMX is enabled and being utilized by the application.
+This document showcases how to validate that Intel® AMX is enabled and being utilized by the application.

+**These instructions apply to Ubuntu 22.04 and later.**

 ## Accelerate AI Workloads with Intel® AMX

 Intel® AMX is built into Intel® Xeon 4th, 5th, and 6th Generation Scalable processors.
 It is a new built-in accelerator that improves the performance of deep-learning training and inference on the CPU.
-Intel® AMX is ideal for AI workloads.
+Intel® AMX is ideal for AI workloads acceleration.

 Intel Xeon 4th generation and above are available in most cloud service providers, including AWS, Azure, and GCP.